schrau24/4DFlowPWVTool/README.md

 # 4DFlowPWVTool

+**NOTE: This repository is deprecated and no longer supported.
+For current support of PWV code, with additions for visualization, please see the [FlowProcessing](https://github.com/schrau24/FlowProcessing) tool.**

 a Matlab-based app for 4D flow MRI measurement of pulse wave velocity

 This tool is based off a previously published post-processing software.
 Use of this tool should be associated and cited with the following reference: